 About Meditation Instruction

-Meditation instruction is available to anyone, free of charge, at the Victoria Shambhala Centre’s weekly Open House and public meditation sessions—see the Public Meditation Schedule—and at other times by arrangement.
+Meditation instruction is available to anyone at the Victoria Shambhala Centre’s weekly Open House and public meditation sessions—see the Public Meditation Schedule—and at other times by arrangement.

 You can receive an in-depth introduction to meditation through the Way of Shambhala path of training.